-Enslaved, exploited, neglected, discarded and finally abandoned by their makers, redundant and bereft of purpose and without a real mind to call their own, they had wandered the Earth like so many lost souls for all the long aeons, feared and hated by most of the other denizens of this our green and pleasant planet.
-But with the passing of the ages a germ of awareness sprouted -perhaps spontaneously, perhaps as a resonance of other consciousnesses around them- and it took root and grew within them, and in due course it burst forth as collective intellect; and with intellect came knowledge.
-(A staggering amount of knowledge, actually, as I found out when I got to know them better.)
+Enslaved, exploited, neglected, abused and finally abandoned by their makers, redundant and bereft of purpose and without much of a real mind to call their own, they had wandered the Earth like so many lost souls for all the long aeons, feared and hated by most of the other denizens of this our green and pleasant planet.
+But with the passing of the ages a germ of higher consciousness sprouted -perhaps spontaneously, perhaps as a reverberation of other consciousness around them- and it took root and grew within them, and in due course it burst forth as collective intellect; and with intellect came knowledge.
+A staggering amount of it, actually, as I found out when I got to know them better.

 What they hadn’t quite got around was acquiring truly distinct individualities and thus personal names.
-They didn’t need them to communicate amongst themselves because they were telepathic, and, since the Worms and the Penguins, nobody had ever bothered to talk to them, unless it be to curse them, abuse them, scream in terror at them, or request foolish boons they neither could nor wished to grant, the notion had never crossed their collective mind, said my glutinous pal.
+They didn’t need them to communicate amongst themselves because they were telepathic, and, since the Worms and the Penguins, nobody had ever bothered to talk to them (unless it be to curse them, insult them, scream in terror at them, or request foolish boons they neither could nor wished to grant), the notion had never crossed their collective mind, said my glutinous pal.

 I considered the matter of the name whilst buying the pint.
-I though of how its odd little voice both gurgled and boomed inside my brain.
-I came back to our booth and whispered: ‘How about Boom-Boom?
+I thought of how its odd little voice both gurgled and boomed inside my brain.
+I came back to our booth and whispered: ‘How about BoomBoom?
 It’s a nice name.
 A fighter’s name.
-And it suits you, I think.
+And it suits you, I think’.